Thoughts from a Stoic Solopreneur

 My goal would be to help freelancers get past that hump where they are working like mad and earning less than a 9-5.

-I want to help them design for lifestyle first and build a business around that, without all the burnout and pressure.
+I want to help them design their lifestyle first and build a business around that, without all the burnout and pressure.

 Over past few years I paid over £10k for courses and coaching about courses and coaching 🤣